jnels13/NC_Litigation_Predictor/README.md

 #### Creating the Data Set

 Opinions are stored in individual PDF files at the North Carolina Court of Appeals' web site.
 Beautiful Soup was used to generate a list of web addresses, which were then gathered via requests.
 PDFs were then imported, converted to strings using the PDFMiner library, combined into an initial Pandas DataFrame, and then reduced to only those opinions containing the phrase "summary judgment".

-THEN:
-- Create labels
-- Create feature list (appellate judge, trial judge, case type, party type individ/corp,
+Labels were extracted using regular expressions with decreasing levels of confidence (most opinions ended with a single-word sentence, "affirmed." or "reversed."; others required more detailed extractions

+Once the labels were extracted, I was able to create feature columns for appellate author, trial judge, case type, party type (individ/corp).
+Some of these were simple, while others required more detailed extractions, such as the case type.
+With case type, I created a set of keywords for broad categories of cases that were less likely to be repeated outside of a certain case type, and THEN RAN A CLASSIFICATION MODEL TO RETURN THE PREDICTED CASE TYPE.

+Once these labels and features were created, initial visualization of the data set could be performed.

 VISUALIZE BREAKDOWN OF CASES